Our mission is to offer a dignified alternative to dying alone on the street for those with terminal illness.

 Rocky Mountain Refuge is a member of Omega Home Network, a national organization that promotes the development and expansion of community homes for dying people.

-In the image above you will see all the folks who have passed away with us during our time of being open.
-These folks are why we began our mission and why we must continue.
-We are committed to helping people experiencing homelessness or housing insecurity to receive end-of-life care.
+They are why we began our mission and why we persevere.
+We are committed to providing an appropriate setting for people experiencing homelessness or housing insecurity to receive end-of-life care.

 Rocky Mountain Refuge for End of Life Care is committed to providing all of its employees and volunteers with a workplace free from discrimination and harassment.
 Rocky Mountain Refuge for End of Life Care does not discriminate against or allow harassment of any employee or volunteer based on that person's race, ethnicity, religion, color, sex, age, national origin, sexual orientation, disability, gender identity or expression, ancestry, pregnancy, or any other basis prohibited by law.